Saul McLeod, updated 2015

 The schemas Piaget described tend to be simpler than this - especially those used by infants.
 He described how - as a child gets older - his or her schemas become more numerous and elaborate.

-Piaget believed that newborn babies have some innate schemas - even before they have had much opportunity to experience the world.
+Piaget believed that newborn babies have a small number of innate schemas - even before they have had much opportunity to experience the world.
 These neonatal schemas are the cognitive structures underlying innate reflexes.
 These reflexes are genetically programmed into us.

 Similarly the grasping reflex which is elicited when something touches the palm of a baby's hand, or the rooting reflex, in which a baby will turn its head towards something which touches its cheek, were assumed to result operations: for example shaking a rattle would be the combination of two schemas, grasping and shaking.